feldmanjonm/synthetic-audio/README.md

 call KST.m to analyse the bandwidth of the ff's of the piano

-call BST.m to analyse the bass frequencies below 27.5 Hz

 For a stereo resynth, call KST_stereo.m or KST_realstereo.m